pedvide/home_sensor/README.md

 ## SensorClient

-Aruidno code deployed to the ESP8266 sensor stations.
+Arduino code deployed to the ESP8266 sensor stations.
 Deploy with PlatformIO or Arduino.
 They connect and send data to the rest_server.

 ## SensorServer